Narrative(s) of “Digital Excavations” and Other Icons

 On 26 February 2025, Clémence Imbert presented the WYSIWYG project at the Actualités de la Recherche seminar, co-organised by Anthony Masure (HEAD - Geneva) and Giovanna Zapperi (UNIGE).
 In her presentation, Clémence Imbert went back over the origins of the WYSIWYG concept, pointing out that it is more a marketing promise than a technical reality.
 Between the mid-1980s and the 1990s, desktop …

-On September 19, 2025, researchers Clémence Imbert and Julie Blanc presented an initial overview of the project at Automatic Design Type 3 at ANRT (Atelier National de Recherche Typographique) in Nancy, France.
+On February 19, 2025, researchers Clémence Imbert and Julie Blanc presented an initial overview of the project at Automatic Design Type 3 at ANRT (Atelier National de Recherche Typographique) in Nancy, France.

 The talk was a general presentation of the project, with a particular focus on the legacy of the WYSIWYG paradigm (common to both type design and graphic design software) and a reflection …